it3s/mootiro_web/README.txt

 * pyramid_genshi allows you to use the Genshi templating system.
 * pyramid_kajiki allows you to use the Kajiki templating system.
+* page_deps allows you to manage HTML dependencies such as javascript libraries and CSS stylesheets.

 The license is BSD (see the file license.txt).